Risk Warning: Your Capital is at Risk.

 Traders with Micro or Standard accounts can open and fund an account with a minimum of $5, while XM Zero accounts require a minimum deposit of $100.

-XM offers a wide range of payment options for deposits and or withdrawals.
+XM offers several funding options for deposits and withdrawals.
 These include:

 - Major credit cards

 - Multiple electronic payment methods

 Exact details about each payment method are visible when you log in to the ‘Members Area‘.
 Once you selected a payment method of choice, there are clear instructions to follow to complete the process.

 Funds are generally available instantly except for Union Pay, which takes 24-hours.